techsoft3d/ts3d-hc-textbox/README.md

 ## Demo

-For a live demo of the this library please check out the [HOOPS Communicator 3D Sandbox](https://3dsandbox.techsoft3d.com) which includes the new textbox functionality as a new markup type when collaboration is active by adding an additional button to the toolbar.
+For a live demo of the this library please check out the [HOOPS Communicator 3D Sandbox](https://3dsandbox.techsoft3d.com) which includes the new textbox functionality as a new markup type when collaboration is active.
 Each note created is fully synced with all clients.
 There is also a demo available as part of this project you can run directly from the dev/public folder of the project (http://127.0.0.1:5500/dev/public/viewer.html?scs=models/microengine.scs).
-In the "..." menu it shows three different ways to setup the textbox markup.
-You can then add a textbox via "Create Text Box" and left-clicking once on the model.
+Initially, the basic textbox markup is active.
+The "..." menu demonstrates two additional ways to setup the textbox markup.

 Running and looking through the code of this demo will help you understand some of the concepts mentioned below.